charmaine-kwok/charmaine-kwok.github.io/src/content/blog/camino_frances_albergue_2025.md

 **Recommend:** Yes

 **Notes:** A cosy guesthouse slightly outside the centre of Saint-Jean-Pied-de-Port — a bit farther from town, but very quiet and peaceful, making it a great place to rest before starting the Camino.
-The dinner is homemade and delicious, and the breakfast includes fruit grown directly from their own garden.
-The bed and bathroom are very clean, creating a comfortable and relaxing stay to prepare for Day 1.
+The dinner is homemade and delicious, and the Basque cheesecake served after the meal was honestly one of the best I had during my entire Camino journey.
+Breakfast includes fruit grown directly from their own garden, and a friendly black house cat also joined us during breakfast!
+The bed and bathroom are very clean, creating a comfortable and relaxing place to prepare for Day 1.

 ---